tcdi/plrust/doc/src/use-plrust.md

 The body of the function is ordinary
 Rust code.
-When the `CREATE FUNCTION` is ran the Rust code is complied using the `pgx` framework.
+When the `CREATE FUNCTION` is ran the Rust code is complied using the `pgrx` framework.
 This compile process can take a bit of time.
 The compile time required is one reason anonymous blocks (`DO` blocks) are not supported at this time.